The Neumann problem of special Lagrangian type equations: Introduction

+So this is a special case of the mixed Hessian equations, as investigated by Krylov \cite{Krylov} and later by Guan-Zhang \cite{GuanZhang} in the following form:

+These equations arise in various contexts, such as the problem of prescribing a convex combination of area measures.
+For more motivations behind studying equation \eqref{GuanZhang}, we refer to the paper by Guan-Zhang \cite{GuanZhang}.

-In this paper, our aim is to explore the Neumann problem for the special Lagrangian-type equation \eqref{slte1}.
+In this paper, our aim is to explore the Neumann problem for the special Lagrangian type equation \eqref{slte1}.
 We consider it as a generalization of both the special Lagrangian equation and the $k$-Hessian equation, formulated as follows:

 where $\nu$ is the unit outward normal of $\partial \Omega$.